 Issue Suggested Parent Response Resources for Student Sexual misconduct or assault If your student is the victim of sexual misconduct, listen to them about their experience.
-Encourage them to seek support from the Office of Student Care, and from the Title IX Office.
-Title IX Office (www.gcu.edu/titleix), Office of Student Care, Public Safety Unhappy, lonely, or otherwise uncertain about their college experience Some students may struggle to integrate into campus life right away.
+Encourage them to seek support from the Office of Student Care, and from the Institutional Equity and Compliance Office.
+Institutional Equity and Compliance Office, Office of Student Care, Public Safety Unhappy, lonely, or otherwise uncertain about their college experience Some students may struggle to integrate into campus life right away.
 Talk to your student about where they feel they're struggling- is it social or academic?
 Encourage them to get involved outside of class, connect with other residents in their hall (everyone is new)!
-Residence Life, Spiritual Life, Student Engagement (www.gcu.edu/student- life/student-engagement)
+Residence Life, Spiritual Life, Student Engagement, Office of Campus Recreation, First Year Experience (FYE)